spaceships/garbled-circuits/README.md

 garbled-circuits consists of three languages: `Circ`, `TruthTable`, and `GarbledGate`.

 `Circ` is for building circuits.
 It's the user-facing language.
-It's available in `Garbled.Circuits.Plaintext.Language`.
+It's available in `Garbled.Circuits.Language`.
 It has smart constructors like `c_or` and `c_not` as in the example above.

 `TruthTable` is an intermediate langauge between `Circ` and `GarbledGate`.
 It's